Jason-TianrenTan/JSON-java/README.md

 ```
 correspondingly at line 91 and line 106, each performs a different
 string operation on each of the tags found during parsing the raw XML string.
-###Code Analysis
+### Code Analysis
 In my implementation, I look for existing open and closing tags in the XML
 string.
 Whenever a tag is found, the tag string is pushed into
 a tag stack, and the temporary JSONObject inside is also saved in a
 JSONObject stack.
 Whenever the corresponding closing tag is found, we first check
 if the tags are legally closed.
 If so, we can pop the tag name and then perform the
 specified string manipulation.
 We then save the transformed tag name and the JSONObject
 it points to into the father JSONObject.
+<\br>
-Through this recursive process, all tags
-we discover will be transformed.
+Through this recursive process, all tags we discover will be transformed.
 The overall process is a one-pass, meaning we don't
 need to look back and worry about previous tags.
 <\br>
 Comparing to first parsing into object then manually replace each tag with a new tag name,